emqx/cloud-docs/en_US/deployments/byoc_vpc_peering.md

 A Virtual Private Cloud (VPC) peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.
 Instances in either VPC can communicate as if they are within the same network.

-If you need to transfer data between EMQX Cloud BYOC deployment and other cloud services, you need to configure a peer connection between the VPC where the deployment is located and your other VPCs.
+If you need to transfer data between EMQX BYOC deployment and other cloud services, you need to configure a peer connection between the VPC where the deployment is located and your other VPCs.
 This guide describes how to create a peering connection and configure the relevant settings in the cloud platforms when the BYOC is deployed in AWS and Google Cloud Platform.

 ## Precautions